 Growing steadily year on year, not only in the 1st world countries, it’s also providing income opportunities for knowledgeable people in other countries as well.
 With the accessibility freedom that the Internet provides, this has only made it even easier to become a freelancer no matter where you live.

 Freelancing is what has allowed me to quit my 9 to 5 job in 2015 after I built up a steady income flow working part-time and I have been doing this full-time ever since.
 As a 50 something single mom living in a 3rd world country – if I can do this, then so can you.

 Reason # 1 – Freelancing Opportunities are Growing Daily

-Several years ago freelancing opportunities were few and far between as people did not have the surety that should they use a freelancer, the quality of work would be of an acceptable standard.
+Several years ago freelancing opportunities were few and far between as people did not have the surety that should they use a freelancer.
+Doubts about the quality of work were the main concern.
 At that time there were also not that many people offering freelance services so it made it difficult to find people for specific tasks.

 When the world wide web arrived and provided global access to many more people, it opened the door for freelancing to grow.
 Skills can now be sourced from foreign countries at a much more cost effective rate which sweetens the deal for many small businesses and entrepreneurs.

 There are also many more people making their skills and expertise available on a freelance basis either as a full time career or to supplement their current incomes.

 Many times expertise comes with a high cost but using a freelancer cuts that cost down substantially.
 Reason being they carry little to no overheads themselves, allowing their rates to suit many more budgets.
 This in turn makes freelancing more and more lucrative for others, as the need for these services increase each day.